Search Marketing, Organic or Paid For Your SaaS?

 Paid Search (PPC)

-Organic efforts often take 6-12 months to start generating a stable flow of inbound traffic and for new businesses, or established businesses entering new markets, this timeline can be infeasible to wait for results.
-Therefore, allocating a portion of search marketing budgets to PPC campaigns is an effective way to stimulate business. $500 a month is a good starting point for a pay per click advertising budget.
+Organic efforts often take 6-12 months to start generating a stable flow of inbound traffic and for new startups, or established businesses entering new markets, this timeline can be infeasible to wait for results.
+Therefore, allocating a portion of search marketing budgets to PPC campaigns is an effective way to stimulate demand.

 There are an overwhelming number of platforms these days to advertise on and they all have various audiences and demographics.
 An experienced marketing consultant can analyze your specific market characteristics and compare those with platform demographics to develop a plan of attack.